UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks: Prompting

 The effectiveness of UtilityMax depends not only on the structure of the influence diagram but also on the precision of the variable definitions.
 There is an inherent trade-off: a precisely defined variable constrains the LLM to a narrow target, reducing ambiguity in its estimates but potentially missing relevant signal that falls outside the strict definition.
 A loosely defined variable gives the LLM more latitude to draw on its broader knowledge, at the cost of reintroducing the same ambiguity that UtilityMax is designed to eliminate.

-In general, a variable definition is considered more precise the less the LLM needs to rely on natural language interpretation to estimate its probability.
+The mechanism behind this trade-off is straightforward.
+The LLM estimates each $\mathbb{E}[f_i(X_i) \mid A=a]$ using its internal knowledge $K$, which is shaped by the events and outcomes described in its training data.
+Events that appear consistently in training data --- behavioural outcomes, measurable metrics, factual properties --- have a stable representation that the LLM can draw on.
+Events expressed through subjective or interpretive language --- ``happiness,'' ``quality,'' ``fit'' --- appear in training data with much more variability in how they are described, and the LLM has no canonical referent to estimate against.
+A variable definition is therefore most precise when it can be expressed in terms of the kinds of events the LLM's training data describes consistently.

+The practical implication is that variables should be defined to describe an observable event whose outcome could in principle be measured.
+The test the designer can apply is: \textit{would this exact phrasing appear in a news article, product review, technical report, or scientific paper?} If yes, the LLM likely has a calibrated sense of the event.
+If not, the estimate will rely on natural-language interpretation and reintroduce the ambiguity the framework is designed to eliminate.

+When the underlying concept is itself subjective or internal, the technique is to replace it with an observable correlate --- a downstream event that the subjective concept should predict, and which the LLM can reason about concretely.
+A few examples:

+\begin{itemize} \item \textbf{Subjective state to behavioural indicator.} ``The user is happy with the product'' is internal and difficult to estimate; ``the user opens the app at least three times in the next week'' is observable and behaviourally well-defined. \item \textbf{Judgement to measurable outcome.} ``The candidate is a good fit for the role'' is interpretive; ``the candidate completes the probation period and remains employed after six months'' specifies a concrete future event. \item \textbf{Quality to threshold of significance.} ``The recommendation is good'' is vague; ``the user rates the recommendation $4$ or higher on a $5$-point scale'' specifies the success criterion in terms the LLM can reason about directly. \item \textbf{Outcome to operational definition.} ``Collaboration occurs'' is loose; ``at least one person contacts me within two weeks about running a joint experiment'' specifies the observable event whose probability the LLM is being asked to estimate. \end{itemize}

+In each case the move is the same: replace the subjective or interpretive concept with a concrete downstream observable that the original concept should predict.
+The LLM is then estimating the probability of an event it can reason about consistently, rather than the probability of an interpretation it has to construct.